Cleaning, Disinfection, and Sterilization

 - Declarations of Conflicts of Interest:

 All invasive procedures involve contact by a medical device or surgical instrument with a patient's sterile tissue or mucous membranes.
 The level of disinfection or sterilization is dependent on the intended use of the object: critical (items that contact sterile tissue such as surgical instruments), semicritical (items that contact mucous membrane such as endoscopes), and noncritical (devices that contact only intact skin such as stethoscopes) items require sterilization, high-level disinfection, and low-level disinfection, respectively.
-Cleaning must always precede high-level disinfection and sterilization.
+Cleaning (the removal of foreign material) must always precede disinfection and sterilization.
+In addition, environmental cleaning and disinfection are also essential for maintaining a safe patient environment.